apache/infrastructure-website/content/pages/services.md

 <h2 id="email">Email<a class="headerlink" href="#email" title="Permanent link">&para;</a></h2>

-  - All requests for new mailing lists should go through the <a href="https://selfserve.apache.org/mail.html" target="_blank">self-serve system</a>.
+  - All requests for new emial lists should go through the <a href="https://selfserve.apache.org/mail.html" target="_blank">self-serve system</a>.
 Remember not to mark a list as private if you want it publicly archived.
-  - Mail server - QMail/QSMTPD
+  - Email server - QMail/QSMTPD
-  - <a href="https://www.apache.org/foundation/mailinglists.html" target="_blank">mailing lists</a> - EZMLM
+  - <a href="https://www.apache.org/foundation/mailinglists.html" target="_blank">email lists</a> - EZMLM
-  - Searchable <a href="https://lists.apache.org/" target="_blank">private mailing list archives (mod_mbox)</a>.
+  - Searchable <a href="https://lists.apache.org/" target="_blank">private email list archives (mod_mbox)</a>.
 ASF Members have full access; PMC members have access to their PMC's archives only.
   - Spam control - Spamfilter + SpamAssassin
-  - Mail forwarding: See <a href="https://id.apache.org" target="_blank">id.apache.org</a>
+  - Email forwarding: See <a href="https://id.apache.org" target="_blank">id.apache.org</a>
   - <a href="https://lists.apache.org/" target="_blank">PonyMail</a> lets you browse Apache email archives by certain categories, by user, or by project.
 You must log in if you want to respond to an email, or write a new one, through this interface.
-  - Infra maintains and uses a series of <a href="https://infra.apache.org/infra-mail.html" target="_blank">mailing lists</a>, some of which are open to committers.
+  - Infra maintains and uses a series of <a href="https://infra.apache.org/infra-mail.html" target="_blank">email lists</a>, some of which are open to committers.

 ## ASF Self-Service Platform

 One of Infra's goals is to empower ASF members, PMCs, and committers to do much of what they need to do without having to request help from Infra.
 The <a href="https://selfserve.apache.org" target="_blank">Self-Service Platform</a>, for example, provides a number of handy tools that **people who have an Apache email address** (basically, project committers, PMC members, and ASF Members) can use to:

-  * Create a new Jira or Confluence project, Git repository, or mailing list (PMC Chairs and Infra members).
+  * Create a new Jira or Confluence project, Git repository, or email list (PMC Chairs and Infra members).
   * Edit your ASF identity or update your ASF password.
 If you are updating your password, you need access to the email account associated with your Apache account.
 A reset key is only valid for 15 minutes, so be sure to use it as soon as it arrives.
   * Synchronize Git repositories.
   * Use the OTP Calculator to generate passwords for the OTP or S/Key one-time-password systems (generally, PMC members).